MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 The purpose of creating `tiny-std` was to avoid `C`, but to get `Rust` to link a binary statically, that flag needs to be passed. `-C target-feature=+crt-static -C relocation-model=static` does produce a valid binary though.
-The default relocation-model for static binaries is `-C relocation-model=static`, (at least for the target `x86_64-unknown-linux-gnu`) so something about `PIE`-executables created with `tiny-std` fails, in this writeup I'll go into the solution for that.
+The default relocation-model for static binaries is `-C relocation-model=pie`, (at least for the target `x86_64-unknown-linux-gnu`) so something about `PIE`-executables created with `tiny-std` fails, in this writeup I'll go into the solution for that.